Mohamed-Samehh/Electro-Bill/README.md

 ## Overview

-Electro Bill is a Java-based application for electricity bill payment designed to enhance the management of electricity bill payments, user interactions, and service appointments.
-It serves utility companies and consumers needing efficient management of billing processes, enhancing operational efficiency and customer satisfaction.
+Electro Bill is a Java-based application designed to enhance the management of electricity bill payments, user interactions, and service appointments.
+It connects to a MySQL database to ensure efficient management of billing processes and improves operational efficiency and customer satisfaction for utility companies and consumers.

 ## Purpose